dhrutibhudia97/Battleship-Game/README.md

 #### Resolved Bugs
 - Forgot the rows were indexed so kept getting errors that it was out of range, I needed to decrease the range for BOARD_GRID_SIZE to (BOARD_GRID_SIZE -1).
 - Selecting the same coordinates kept increasing the user score and decreasing turns left.
 I added extra if/else-if statements to the state_game function that prompted the user to input a row or column number they haven't picked before if they hit a "-" or "x" on the board.
+- User could select the same ships coordinates multiple times and the user score would increase.
+So I fixed his by making the boardstate different for ships that haven't been hit "X" compared to ships that have been hit "x".

 #### Unresolved Bugs
 - Label the rows of the grid by spelling "row" vertically next to the row numbers.
 Tried using "print("%s |%d |%s|" % (i, row_num, row_to_be_printed))" where "i" represented each letter in the string "row" but this just printed the table 6 times.
 So I have labelled the column but not the row.